 The combination of BTK inhibitors with anti-CD20 monoclonal antibodies is an area of active study that is being seen to determine if there is a synergistic effect that in turn will enhance response durability.
 Also in the research space are treatments that aim to break through the resistance that has developed to present BTK inhibitors.

-In the field beyond that of BTK-targeted treatments, it is seen in the future the growth of genomic profiling and identification of biomarkers, which will in turn support more personalized treatment plans.
+Beyond BTK‑targeted therapies, future research is expected to further explore genomic profiling and biomarker identification to support more individualized treatment approaches.
 As a deeper understanding of WM biology develops, it is thought that clinicians will be able to very precisely tailor therapies to the molecular makeup of each individual patient.

 Conclusion

 The field of Waldenström macroglobulinemia treatment has seen great change with the introduction of BTK-targeted therapies.
-It is seen that novel BTK inhibitors are improving on issues of treatment efficacy, safety, and long-term disease management.
+Clinical studies have examined novel BTK inhibitors for their efficacy, safety, and role in long‑term disease management.